blewisio/vocabulary/README.md

 Most functions should work in IE 9 or above.
 No attempt was made to make the library work in IE 8 or below.

+## Tests

+Run `node tests`.

+## Contributing

+Pull requests welcome!
+Please add unit tests to `tests.js` for any new functions.

 ## Dependencies

 None, unless you use one of the handful of functions that have external depedencies: `enableEs6` and `enableJsx`

 ## Versions

-*Beta* - missing: tests, API documentation, consistent naming of functions, organization, and structure (maybe beta is an optimistic word)
+*Beta* - missing: API documentation, examples, consistent naming of functions, organization, and structure (maybe beta is an optimistic word)

-## Contributing

-Pull requests welcome!

 ## License